Donegal (town): History

 There is archaeological evidence for settlements around the town dating to prehistoric times, including the remains of ringforts and other defensive earthworks.

 Donegal Town itself is famous for being the former centre of government of the O'Donnell dynasty, the great Gaelic royal family who ruled Tyrconnell in west Ulster for centuries and who played a pivotal role in Irish history.
 Their original homeland lay further to the north in the area of Kilmacrennan.
 From the 15th to the 17th century, they were an important part of the opposition to the colonisation of Ireland by England.
-The town itself contains Donegal Castle, on the banks of the River Eske, and the remains of Donegal Abbey, a Franciscan abbey which dates back to the 15th century on the Southern shore of the Bay.
-The Annals of the Four Masters may have been partially written in the old abbey in the 1630s.
-The story of Hugh Roe O'Donnell, Lord of Tyrconnell, was the inspiration behind many books and films, not least, Disney's The Fighting Prince of Donegal.
+The town itself contains Donegal Castle, on the banks of the River Eske, and the remains of Donegal Abbey, a Franciscan friary founded in the 15th century on the southern shore of Donegal Bay.

+While Donegal Abbey represents the original Franciscan foundation associated with the O’Donnell lordship, it had ceased to function as an active centre by the early seventeenth century.
+Documentary and archival evidence preserved in Franciscan records indicates that the Convent of Donegal was subsequently re-established at Bundrowes (Bun Drobhaoise) in Bundoran, County Donegal, where it functioned as a house of refuge.
+Modern scholarship, drawing on Franciscan archival material including the Louvain Papers, identifies Bundrowes Friary in Bundoran as the principal base of Mícheál Ó Cléirigh during his years in Ireland and as the institutional setting in which the Annals of the Four Masters were compiled between 1632 and 1636, rather than at Donegal Town itself.

+The story of Hugh Roe O'Donnell, Lord of Tyrconnell, was the inspiration behind many books and films, most notably Disney’s The Fighting Prince of Donegal.

 In 1601 the Siege of Donegal took place during the Nine Years' War.
 After the Flight of the Earls from near Rathmullan in September 1607, the castle and its lands were seized by the English Crown and given to an Englishman, Captain Basil Brooke, as part of the Plantation of Ulster.
 Captain (later Sir) Basil Brooke (ancestor of the Viscounts Brookeborough) was granted the castle around 1611 and he proceeded to carry out major reconstruction work and added a wing to the castle in the Jacobean style.
 The current plan of the town was also laid out by Brooke, including an attractive town square known as The Diamond.
 From the late 17th until the early 20th centuries, Donegal Town formed part of the vast estates of the Gore family (from 1762 Earls of Arran in the Peerage of Ireland) and it was during their ownership that the town took on its present appearance.
 Donegal Borough returned two members to the Irish House of Commons, the lower house of the Parliament of Ireland, until the Acts of Union 1800 came into force in January 1801.
 Evidence of the Great Famine still exists, including a workhouse, whose buildings are now part of the local hospital, and many famine graves.

 The population in 1841 was 1,366.